huggingface/blog/ml-for-games-5.md

   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/124_ml-for-games/chatgpt2.png" alt="ChatGPT for Story #2">
 </div>

 This is already much better.
-I continue to refine the result, such as asking to remove elements of magic, since the game doesn't contain magic.
+I continue to refine the result, such as asking to remove elements of magic since the game doesn't contain magic.
 After a few rounds of back-and-forth, I reach a description I'm happy with.
 Then, it's a matter of generating the actual content that tells this story.

 3. **Write the content.** Once I'm happy with the story summary, I ask ChatGPT to write the in-game story content.
 In the case of this farming game, the only written content is the description of the game, and the description of the items in the shop.